Complete Docker + Wasm Tutorial: From C++ Code to Wasm Container

 Step 1 - Installing Docker Desktop

-Now we're ready to install Docker Desktop.
+Now, we're ready to install Docker Desktop.
 We'll head over to docker.com and download the installation package.
 We begin the install process and keep the default installation settings, especially the one that tells Docker to use WSL2.
+After the installation process is completed, Windows might ask us to restart Windows.

 Enable Beta Feature that Allows Docker to Run Wasm Containers

 At this point, Docker Desktop does not support Wasm containers by default.
-It's a beta feature, still in the early stages, not yet tested enough in the real world.
+It's a beta feature, still in the early stages, and not yet tested enough in the real world.
 But we need it, so let's enable it.

 We'll go to settings by clicking on the top-right gear icon.
-Then we'll click on "Features in development" and enable the setting to "Use containerd for pulling and storing images".
+Then we'll click on "Features in development" and enable the setting to "Use containerd for pulling and storing images."

-We can click "Apply & restart" and wait until Docker Desktop fully restarts.
+Future Docker Desktop versions will probably have this enabled by default.
+We can click "Apply & restart" and wait until the Docker Desktop fully restarts.

 Test Wasm Container